Jeltoqsan: Loss of life

 According to the Kazakh SSR government, there were two deaths during the riots, including a volunteer police worker and a student.
 Both of them had died from blows to the head.
 About 100 others were detained and several others were sentenced to terms in labor camps.

 Sources cited by the US Library of Congress claim that at least 200 people died or were summarily executed soon after.
-Some accounts estimate casualties at more than 1,000.
+Some accounts even estimate casualties at more than 1,000.

 The writer Mukhtar Shakhanov claimed that a KGB officer testified that 168 protesters were killed.
 The Jeltoqsan events formed the basis of the main platforms of the Azat and Alash political parties and the Jeltoqsan movement that developed in independent Kazakhstan.

 Kazakh students Kayrat Ryskulbekov and Lazat Asanova were among the victims.

 Separation from the USSR

+In his memoirs, Nursultan Nazarbayev shared several insights regarding the December events:

 In the March 1991 referendum, the population of Kazakhstan overwhelmingly voted to reform the Union Treaty.
 89.2% of the population participated in the vote, of which 94.1% voted in favour.

 On 18 September 2006, the Dawn of Liberty monument, dedicated to the 20th anniversary of Jeltoqsan, was opened with a solemn ceremony in Almaty.
 In the 21st century, Jeltoqsan has come to be regarded as the symbol of Kazakhstan's struggle for independence.
 The monument has three-parts: two pylons of intricate shapes symbolizing the breach and conflict of past and future, the explosion of the nation's consciousness and downfall of ideological canons, and the triumph of liberty and independence of the state.